rrousselGit/riverpod/README.md

 - Prevent modifying parents from children (provider -> provider)
 - Prevent modifying parents from children (widget -> provider)
 - DateTime provider
-- Make a common interface between ProviderSubscriptions?
+- Make a common interface between ProviderDependencys?
 (So that we can assign Provider to SetStateProvider)
 - Should some asserts be changed to exceptions in release?
 - Should some exceptions have a custom error?